-The Estate Project has assembled, and is maintaining, a database of the estates of deceased authors which includes contact information for their heirs and/or agents.
-This resource enables editors, publishers and agents to seek permissions, make payments and double-check rights.
+The Estate Program has assembled, and is maintaining, a database of the estates of deceased authors which includes contact information for their heirs and/or agents.
+This resource enables editors, publishers and agents to seek permissions, make payments, and double-check rights.

 The overall purpose is to promote and help preserve the work of those writers who helped build the sf/fantasy field, as well as more recently deceased writers, and to ensure that legitimate publication can take place without violating copyright protection.